short walks from bogota: journeys in the new colombia

-In Short Walks from Bogota: Journeys in the New Colombia, writer and journalist Tom Feiling travels the length and breadth of Colombia to paint a vivid portrait of one of the most maligned, yet least understood countries in the world.
+In Short Walks from Bogota: Journeys in the New Colombia, I travel the length and breadth of Colombia painting a vivid portrait of one of the most maligned, yet least understood countries in the world.

 Much of this change of fortune is down to ex-president Alvaro Uribe, who stood down in 2010 after eight years in power.
 His ‘hard hand, big heart’ policies struck a populist chord with Colombians desperate to live free from the threat of kidnap, robbery and extortion.

 To his defenders, he restored the good name of a proud country.
 To his critics however, he is a tyrant and an American stooge whose ‘democratic security’ policies were cover for collusion with drugs traffickers and paramilitary death squads.

 With a handful of questions, I wandered from the Amazon jungle to the Caribbean coast, crossing deserts and delving into barrios across Colombia.
 Those I met along the way bring to life the hidden wars and fragile peace of a country that finally seems to be emerging from years of violent introspection.
 They talk of the guerrilla war that has been slow-burning since 1964 and the vicious paramilitary backlash that is only now coming to an end.

 But Colombians are anything but hopeless.
 In fact, they rank third on the Happy Planet Index.
 Their country is the most bio-diverse in the world, with boundless potential as a food exporter, clean energy producer and tourist destination.

 Interest in Colombia has long been confined to fans of true crime stories, human rights activists and runaway narco-tourists.
 But no longer: in the decade to come, Colombia seems certain to come into its own.
 In turn shocking, funny and fascinating, Short Walks from Bogota combines history and reportage with the best of travel writing to bring Colombia to life.